fast-bitcoin/FastBitcoin/doc/benchmarking.md

 Benchmarking
 ============

-FastBitcoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Fastbitcoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

 After compiling fastbitcoin-core, the benchmarks can be run with: